-Animals have plenty of grooming habits that help them stay healthy and look good for a potential mate, and the same thing can be said of humans!
-From combing our hair and showering to scraping dry skin from our feet and trimming our beards, we have integrated grooming into every aspect of our appearance.
-Some people spend hours and hundreds of dollars getting their nails done every month, having them shaped and polished and even extended!
+Animals have many grooming habits that help them stay healthy and look good to a potential mate, and the same can be said of humans!
+We have incorporated grooming into every aspect of our appearance, from combing our hair and showering to scraping dry skin off our feet and trimming our beards.
+Some people spend hours and hundreds of dollars getting their nails done every month, shaping, polishing, and even extending them!
 Most people simply trim back their nails with rudimentary trimmers that can be found in almost every bathroom in the world.

-Nail maintenance is often different between men and women, but the bottom line remains the same – our nails grow and they need to be trimmed back or managed in some way.
-The question is, tens of thousands of years ago, human beings still had rapidly growing nails, but without our modern-day tools, how did they keep their fingers looking fresh?
+Nail care often differs between men and women, but the bottom line remains the same – our nails grow, and they need to be trimmed back or managed in some way.
+The question is that tens of thousands of years ago, people still had fast-growing nails, but without our modern tools, how did they keep their fingers looking fresh?
 What did early humans do before nail clippers?

-Both styles of nail clippers are highly effective, but they have only been around since the 20th century.
-Even more rudimentary tools had emerged in the late 1870s, but prior to that point, the history of this grooming tool becomes far more murky.
-Throughout history, there are various literary references to people trimming their nails, but the tool of choice is almost invariably a small pen knife or blade.
-Depending on your social standing, cultural tradition and place in history, carrying a knife may have been as common as putting on clothes, so carefully trimming back your nails with this readily available tool makes perfect sense.
+Both types of nail clippers are highly effective, but they have only been around since the 20th century.
+Even more rudimentary tools had emerged in the late 1870s, but before that point, the history of this grooming tool becomes much murkier.
+There have been various literary references to people cutting their nails throughout history, but the tool of choice is almost always a small penknife or a blade.
+Depending on social status, cultural tradition, and place in history, carrying a knife may have been as common as putting on clothes.
+Therefore, it makes sense to trim the nails with this readily available tool carefully.

-Going back even further, the references to nails being cut or trimmed dates back to the 8th century BC, so this has clearly been a point of grooming concern for humans for at least 3,000 years!
-From Roman satirists musing on the nature of trimming one’s nails in their plays to Cleopatra carefully trimming her fingernails and painting them red, fingernail style and maintenance have been around for as long as recorded history.
+Going back even further, the references to nails being cut or cut dates back to the 8th century BC, so clearly, this has been a point of concern for humans for at least 3,000 years!
+From Roman satirists pondering the nature of trimming one’s nails in their plays to Cleopatra carefully trimming her fingernails and painting them red, fingernail style and grooming have existed for as long as recorded history.

-However, what if we want to go back even further?
+But what if we want to go even further back?
 Before humans developed blades or social expectations of hygiene, how did we handle the inexorably growing nails at the ends of our fingers?

 Letting Nature Take Its Course

-The answer to this question is quite simple… the fingernails probably took care of themselves.
-Fingernails are largely made up of keratin, a hardened protein that is also found in the skin and hair.
+The answer to this question is quite simple… fingernails probably took care of themselves.
+Fingernails are largely made of keratin, a hardened protein that is also found in skin and hair.
 While keratin is hardy and durable, it is far from unbreakable, as any woman with a chipped nail will attest.
-Similarly, when you clip your nails with any of the clippers explained above, there is some resistance, but they are relatively easy to snip off.

-Now, think back 100,000 years, when early humans behaved as hunter-gatherers, engaging in physically demanding activities to survive.
-Over the course of their normal days, they may have been digging tubers out of the ground, sharpening a rudimentary spear, carrying temporary shelters or trying to start a fire.
-With all of this manual labor, it is believed that the fingernails would have naturally been worn down and chipped away.
+Now, think back 100,000 years, when early humans behaved like hunters and gatherers, engaging in strenuous physical activities to survive.
+Over the course of their normal days, they might have dug tubers out of the earth, sharpened a rudimentary spear, carried makeshift shelters, or tried to light a fire.
+With all this manual labor, it is believed that the fingernails would have naturally been worn down and chipped away.
 The daily demands of survival would have kept the fingernails from growing to unruly or unmanageable lengths.
-As mentioned above, we see this passive maintenance in other species as well, such as dogs that are often walked on pavement, which gradually wears down their nails, thus requiring fewer nail trimmings at the vet.
+As mentioned above, we also see this passive maintenance in other species, such as dogs, which often walk on pavement, which gradually wears down their nails, thus requiring fewer nail trimmings at the vet.

 If the fingernails of these early humans did break or chip, they likely solved the problem as we do today – giving them a nibble and maybe tugging off the occasional irritating hangnail.
-Again, we see this same behavior in other species who lick at, soften, and bite their nails when they grow too long.
+Again, we see the same behavior in other species that lick at, soften, and bite their nails when they grow too long.

 A Final Word

-Everyone has their own personal preference when it comes to grooming, but the practice itself has been present throughout evolutionary history.
-Animals have countless ways to keep themselves clean and look good, even trading grooming duties in their hard-to-reach places!
-Clearly, there is no denying that grooming practices are an intrinsic part of our nature.
-Whether we get our nails carefully manicured every week or anxiously nibble on our cuticles throughout the day, everyone participates in some form of nail maintenance.
-Grooming is a hygienic practice that has cultural significance and social underpinnings going back millions of years, so if you often find yourself worried about the state of your nails, don’t worry… it’s completely natural!
+Everyone has their own personal preferences regarding grooming, but the practice itself has been present throughout evolutionary history.
+Animals have countless ways of keeping themselves clean and looking good, even trading grooming duties in their hard-to-reach places!
+There is no denying that grooming is an essential part of our nature.
+Whether we get our nails carefully manicured every week or anxiously nibble on our cuticles all day, everyone participates in some form of nail maintenance.
+Grooming is a hygienic practice that dates back millions of years and has cultural significance and social foundations, so if you’re often worried about the condition of your nails, don’t worry… it’s perfectly natural!

-- Clean: A History of Personal Hygiene and Purity By Virginia Sarah Smith
+- Smith V. (2007).
+Clean: A History of Personal Hygiene and Purity.
+OUP Oxford